Term Expires: 2025

 Board of Education

-The seven elected trustees of the Bloomfield Hills School Board are dedicated to the success of our students and are guided by the district's long-standing Mission Statement and the more recent 10 Guiding Principles.
+The seven elected trustees of the Bloomfield Hills School Board of Education are dedicated to the success of our students and are guided by the district's Vision and Mission Statement and our Portrait of a Learner.
 Each year the board works in conjunction with the superintendent to create Annual Goals.
 School board trustees are elected in even year November elections by the residents of our school district.

 The school board considers transparent operations and effective communication with all stakeholders of the district to be of the utmost importance.
 Trustees attend myriad district and community events and are members of many diverse community organizations.
-There is a time for public comment at all board meetings and board members are also available via email (see contact information on the right) and direct phone calls.
+There is a time for public comment at all board meetings and board members may be reached via email at firstname.lastname@example.org.

 The school board members conduct their business in several ways, working closely with the superintendent and the cabinet.
-Guided by four officers (president, vice president, secretary and treasurer) elected each January, the board meets as a whole and also in smaller committees.
-All meetings are open to the public and provide a time for public comment.
-Agendas for all meetings are posted online and on the doors of the Booth Center.
-Generally, board meetings are held on periodic Thursday evenings at the Booth Center, with the regular portion of the meeting starting at 7pm.
+Guided by four officers (president, vice president, secretary, and treasurer) elected each January, the board meets as a whole and also in smaller committees.
+All meetings (please link to the meeting schedules posted) are open to the public and provide a time for public comment.
+Agendas for all meetings are posted online at 4 p.m. the day before a scheduled meeting.
+Generally, board meetings are held on periodic Thursday evenings at the Booth Center, with the regular portion of the meeting starting at 6:30 p.m.